What are menstruation, periods, and PMS?

-- Sanitary towels (sanitary napkins) - towels, pads, or napkins that are placed in the underwear and absorb the menstrual flow.
+- Sanitary pads or napkins: Towels, pads, or napkins are placed in the underwear and absorb the menstrual flow.

 Reusable menstrual products

-- Cloth pads - these are generally made of cotton, terrycloth, or flannel.
+- Cloth pads: These are generally made of cotton, terrycloth, or flannel.
 They are placed externally.
+They are washable.

-- Menstrual cups - these are inserted directly into the vagina to catch the menstrual products and are reusable.
+- Menstrual cups: These are inserted directly into the vagina to catch the menstrual flow.
+They are reusable.
 There are also disposable versions.

-- Reusable underwear - often called 'padded panties.'
-They are usually made of cotton with absorbent layers sewn on.
+- Reusable underwear: Often called "padded panties," these are usually made of cotton with absorbent layers sewn on.
 They can be washed and reused.

-- Blanket - also known as a towel or a draw sheet.
-These are large pieces of cloth which are more commonly used during sleep and are placed between the legs.
+- Blanket: Also known as a towel or draw sheet.
+These are large pieces of cloth that are placed between the legs used during sleep.
 They can be washed and used again.